mikezila/uQuake3/README.md

 ### Is this done?

 No, I'm still working away at it fiendishly.
 I will create good docs and tidy up the code once it's finished.

-I'm struggling with forming meshes from Quake 3's bezier patches right now, so if you have any input on how to do that I'd be your best friend forever.